South Australian Wines

 It was here, on the banks of Tanunda Creek where bush turkeys once roamed, that pioneer Silesian settler Johann Friedrich August Fiedler planted the first Shiraz vines in 1843.
 His vines flourished and the land Section One, in the Hundred of Moorooroo was bought in 1865 by Gottlieb Ernst Schulz, a successful butcher who established a thriving retail business among the vines.
 Butchering developed into dairying, but the vineyards were always kept, until Peter, a fourth generation Schulz, and his wife, Christie, made the transition from grape growing to winemaking.

-About the Tscharke Winery
+More About Tscharke Wines

 The Tscharke range has been a project seven years in the making and is the result of the vision of Damien Tscharke, proprietor, viticulturalist and winemaker

-South Australian Wines by Tscharke
+South Australian Wines by Trevor Jones

 Barossa

-More About Torzi Matthews Wines
+More on the Torzi Matthews Winery

-More on the Torbreck Winery
+About Torbreck Winery

 Low yielding, old and dry grown Barossa Valley vineyards are the cornerstone of Torbreck Vintners